jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 title: Introduction
 ---

-# Python Workshop
-## DMSFI CRD Python Workshop - October 2025
+## Python Workshop brought to you by DMSFI CRD Python Workshop - October 2025

 Welcome to our comprehensive Python programming workshop!
 This intensive learning experience is designed to take you from complete beginner to confident Python programmer with practical data analysis skills.